EwenG/badigeon/API.md

   - aliases: Alias keywords used while resolving dependencies.
   - excluded-libs: A set of lib symbols to be excluded from the produced bundle.
 Only the lib is excluded and not its dependencies.
   - allow-unstable-deps?: A boolean.
 When set to true, the project can depend on local dependencies or a SNAPSHOT version of a dependency.
 Default to false.
+  - warn-on-resource-conflicts?.
+A collection of strings or regexps matched against the names of the conflicting resources.
+Matching resources are excluded from the warnings.
+Alternatively, this option can be set to false to disable warnings completly.
+Default to "default-warn-on-resource-conflicts?"
   - manifest: A map of additionel entries to the war manifest.
 Values of the manifest map can be maps to represent manifest sections.
 By default, the war manifest contains the "Created-by", "Built-By" and "Build-Jdk" entries.
   - servlet-version: The version of the servlet spec that we claim to conform to.
 Attributes corresponding to this version will be added to the web-app element of the web.xml.
 If not specified, defaults to 2.5.
   - servlet-name: The name of the servlet (in web.xml).
 Defaults to the servlet-namespace name.